moorepants/eme134/content/pages/syllabus.rst

 ===========

 | Jason K. Moore
+| Assistant Professor of Teaching, Mechanical and Aerospace Engineering
 | 2095 Bainer Hall
 | 530-601-9791
 | jkm@ucdavis.edu
 |
 | Russell Hawkins
+| Graduate Student, Mechanical and Aerospace Engineering
 | rrhawkins@ucdavis.edu

 Time and Location
 =================

-The lecture/discussion meets on Mondays, Wednesdays, and Fridays from 11:00-11:50.
-The lab meets on Fridays 12:10-3:00PM.
+The lecture/discussion meets on Mondays, Wednesdays, and Fridays from 11:00-11:50 AM.
+The lab meets on Fridays 12:10-3:00 PM.

-**If you have any conflicts with the schedule, especially for the exams, you must tell me in the first week of class (emergencies will be the only exception).**
+**If you have any conflicts with the schedule you must tell me in the first week of class (emergencies will be the only exception).**

 Office Hours
 ============